Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Evaluate representatives of the plant world from an aesthetic point of view;

-To characterize the methods of studying biological objects;
+Describe methods for studying biological objects;

 Observe and describe various representatives of the animal world;